trapeze-bell-peter/hamiltonian_comp/README.md

 language both in terms of expressive power, but also execution speed.

 ## Ruby - the original implementation
 Ruby is my personal goto language when I want to explore a concept and implement something quickly.
-It combines a well thought through (although admittedely slightly quirky) syntax with a very powerful object library.
+It combines a well thought through (although admittedly slightly quirky) syntax with a very powerful object library.
 As a result you can write in a single line what in other languages such as Java would probably be many lines of code.

+Ruby is interpreted.
+Part of Ruby's power comes from the fact that it is a strongly typed, but dynamically type checked language.
+The downside to this approach is that the language is quite slow.
+Also, to make the language thread-safe, the Ruby standard interpreter has the global interpreter lock which ensures only one thread executes at a time, even when running on a multi-core machine.

 The implementation can be found in the [ruby](ruby/hamiltonian.rb) directory.
 When I originally constructed the problem I actually created a neighbour's graph for the whole mainland USA (excluding Alaska and Hawaii).
-However, it took to long to run, so I wrote some code to reduce the graph to the Eastern half.
+However, it took too long to run, so I wrote some code to reduce the graph to the Eastern half.
 I have left it in, as it helps explore a language and its ability to manipulate hash maps and lists.